-With improved access to the internet through our smartphones and tablets we have become more connected to each other and to what is happening in the world around us.
+With improved access to the internet we have become more connected to each other and to what is happening in the world around us.

 Our staff are world-leading experts, and this translates directly to our postgraduate teaching.

 Social media is quite a new area providing the chance to explore and discover new research areas, whilst management offers organisational knowledge which I feel is important for future career development.Chengsi

 MSc Social Media Management